abhijit360/Webscraping-DataAnalysis/README.md

 - convert to excel using pandas

 Goals:
+- Test if code is reusable on different years and competitions
 - visualise the track events using Matplotlib and seaborn. (make a good visual data.
 A nice interactive dashboard would be sick!)